Budibase/website/content/blog/ai-agents/no-code-ai-agent-builders.md

 ### 9. Lindy

 Next up, we have Lindy.
-This is a no-code platform that offers businesses a simple way to create, share and manage AI agents.
+This is a no-code solution that offers businesses a simple way to create, share and manage AI agents.

 ![Lindy](https://res.cloudinary.com/daog6scxm/image/upload/v1765894359/cms/alternatives/n8n/Lindy_sreqcs.webp "Lindy")(Lindy Website)